 It's possible to conclude, therefore, that the drug – developed initially to help deal with physical pain – was having an effect on how the brain coped with non-physical pain.
 In other words, rejection does not simply impact on our happiness: it creates physical levels of pain and a simple painkiller, used in moderation, can act as emotional first aid.

 As mentioned, medicinal drugs are one way of helping your brain to feel less pain from dealing with hurt sustained from the rejection of social exclusion.
 However, this is something of a 'sticking plaster' approach, and there are plenty of other ways to achieve mastery of feelings of repudiation.
 So, what should you be putting into your emotional first-aid kit?
 Here are three keys ways you can deal with rejection.

 Rejection can sometimes lead to you wanting to shut yourself away.
-This 'licking the wounds' phase is perfectly normal, but try to avoid it if possible.
+This 'licking the wounds' phase is perfectly normal at first, but try to avoid it if possible.
 It's better to surround yourself with people that you like and trust – friendship can help you to heal.
 If you have experienced rejection at work, then socialise with friends away from that environment.
 People who see you in another light will be able to help rebalance your view of yourself.

 Deal with rejection by socialising shutterstock/Monkey Business Images